jliu-ut/jliu-ut.github.io/_publications/research.md

 ## Work in Progress

+### 5. The Value of Data Assets
-### 5. Use Cookies to Track Investors: Corporate Data Acquisition from Investors and Investor Communications (with Xijiang Su)
+### 6. Use Cookies to Track Investors: Corporate Data Acquisition from Investors and Investor Communications